RickStrahl/BlogPosts/2023-01/Fix-that-damn-Git-Unsecure-Repository/FixThatDamnGitUnsecureRepository.md

 which is a welcome addition.

-Yet some other Git tools completely side step this issue with their own private versions of Git that don't have this issue.
-For example I use [SmartGit](https://www.syntevo.com/smartgit/) as my interactive Git client and even though it's on recent versions of Git I never saw this dialog.
-That's helpful in a pinch, but doesn't help if you're still using command line or other tool integration (ie. VS Code, WebStorm etc.) that don't have support.
+Yet some other Git tools completely side step this issue with their own private versions of Git that don't have this issue at all.
+For example I use [SmartGit](https://www.syntevo.com/smartgit/) as my interactive Git client, and even though it's on recent versions of Git I never saw the security warning dialog on any of the repositories.
+That's helpful in a pinch, but isn't useful if you're still using command line or other tool integration (ie. VS Code, WebStorm etc.) that don't have support.

 ### Folder Ownership